luis-portfolio/Delphi-JsonMapper-s-Record/README.md

-# Delphi 11.3 JsonMapper's between Record
+# Delphi 11.3 Json Mapper's between Record

 The Delphi Json Mapper Record is a native RTL technique from Delphi 11 Alexandria generating units for the record, which allows dynamic conversion between JSON structures and records.